Lakshmirishitha/WaterFootprint_Calculator/README.md

 2. Enter water usage details.
 3. Click **Calculate**.
 4. View your estimated water footprint.
-5. Optionally save or review past usage (if supported).

 ---

 ## 🗃️ Database

-This project uses a local **SQLite** database file:

 ```
 water_usage.db
 ```

-You can open or edit this file with tools like:

-* SQLite Browser
-* DB Browser for SQLite
-* sqlite3 CLI

----

 ## 📦 Built With